Welcome to Animal Control CNY

 1. Understand the Importance of Bees and Wasps

 First, it’s important to acknowledge that bees and wasps are important to your garden.
 Our plants need to reproduce — and so do honeybees and native species — and bees do this for us, by pollinating.
 However, wasps are natural pest controllers and eat insects such as caterpillars and aphids.
-Knowing what their role is can help to make you more tolerant of their presence.
+Knowing what their role is can help you be more tolerant of their presence.

 2. Identify the Species